MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ![](./images/output.png "")

+NOTE: If you don't have admin access in your laptop, please follow [./Windows VM Compute/WindowsLab.md](./Windows VM Compute/WindowsLab.md)

 ## Part 6.
 Set up hosts file in your local machine

 Below are the steps for both windows (step 1) and Mac (step 2).
 Make sure you have admin access in your local machine, if not, please follow Lab 400, Part 1 and Part 2 to create a new windows VM.